-So you have decided to get veneers to improve your smile.
+So you have decided to get veneers to upgrade your smile.
 Do you know the different types of veneers available?
-With one or more custom-designed porcelain veneers, you can completely transform your smile without needing extensive dental treatment.
+With one or more custom designed porcelain veneers, you can completely transform your smile without needing extensive dental treatment.
 In fact, in addition to their highly lifelike appearance, their ability to preserve your healthy teeth is one of the reasons why they’re so popular.
 In some cases, your dentist may even be able to place cosmetic dental restorations without altering your tooth structure at all.
 To help you decide if you should receive minimal or no-prep veneers, your dentist will perform a comprehensive examination of your teeth, and then consult with you about your personal preferences.

 An Introduction to Veneers

-Veneers are thin shells of porcelain that attach directly to the front of your teeth.
+Veneers are thin shells of porcelain or plastic that attach directly to the fronts of your teeth.
 They can be used to cover up structural flaws and stains.
 They can even close gaps or change the shape of worn or uneven teeth.
 Though dental veneers have recently soared in popularity, they have actually been around for many years.
 They were first invented by Dr. Charles Pincus in 1928, and they were used to enhance the appearance of actors’ teeth during filming.
 The restorations were quite temporary, and therefore they did not come into widespread use until the last fifteen years.
 Since that time, however, the treatment has become immensely popular.
 Recent technology improvements have made them more lifelike than ever before.

 Wondering What Traditional Veneers Could Do for Your Smile?